 Here, the interviewer wants to evaluate your theoretical understanding of significant terms in finance management.

 Tip 1: Always revise technical terms before the interview.

-Tip 2: If you do not know exact differences, answer with your understanding.
+Tip 2: If you do not know the exact differences, answer with your understanding.

-“FCFF does not include the interest expense and net debt repayments, whereas FCFE includes both of these factors to measure levered free cash flow.”
+“FCFF does not include the interest expense and net debt repayments, whereas FCFE includes both factors to measure levered free cash flow.”

 19. What Do You Understand by Interest Rate Swap?

 Here is another technical question to understand your knowledge.

 “Interest rate swap helps companies exchange their interest rate payments.
 These are helpful when one company wants a variable interest rate while others prefer a fixed-rate payment.
 Length and terms of the swap are the most significant factors in an interest rate swap.”